-Setting Default Value Description
+Setting Default Value Description General Settings

-General Settings

-Only use credentials provided by the user Enabled In some cases, Tenable Nessus can test default accounts and known default passwords.
+Q Only use credentials provided by the user Enabled In some cases, Tenable Nessus can test default accounts and known default passwords.
 This can lock out an account if too many consecutive invalid attempts trigger security protocols on the operating system or application.
 By default, this setting is enabled to prevent Tenable Nessus from performing these tests.

-Oracle Database

-Test default accounts (slow) Disabled Test for known default accounts in Oracle software.

-Hydra

-Note: Hydra options only appear when Hydra is installed on the same computer as the scanner or agent executing the scan.

-Always enable Hydra (slow) Disabled Enables Hydra whenever Tenable Nessus performs the scan.
+Oracle Database Test default accounts (slow) Disabled Test for known default accounts in Oracle software.
+Hydra Note: Hydra opt agent executing hen Hydra is installed on the same computer as the scanner or Always enable Hydra (slow) Disabled Enables Hydra whenever Tenable Nessus performs the scan.
 Logins file A .txt file that contains usernames that Hydra uses during the scan.
 You must enter one username per line, and you must end the file with an empty line.
-For example:

-<username1> <username2> <username3></username3></username2></username1> Passwords file A .txt file that contains passwords for user accounts that Hydra uses during the scan.
+For example: <username1> <username2> <username3></username3></username2></username1> Passwords file A .txt file that contains passwords for user accounts that Hydra uses during the scan.
 You must enter one password per line, and you must end the file with an empty line.
+For example: <password1> <password2></password2></password1>

-For example: Number of parallel tasks 16 The number of simultaneous Hydra tests that you want to execute.
+O <password3></password3> Number of parallel tasks 16 The number of simultaneous Hydra tests that you want to execute.
 By default, this value is 16.
 Timeout (in seconds) 30 The number of seconds per login attempt.
 Try empty passwords Enabled If enabled, Hydra tries usernames without using a password.
 Try login as password Enabled If enabled, Hydra tries a username as the corresponding password.
 Stop brute forcing after the first success Disabled If enabled, Hydra stops brute forcing user accounts after the first time an account is successfully accessed.
 Add accounts found by other plugins to the login file Enabled If disabled, Tenable Nessus only uses the usernames specified in the logins file for the scan.
 Otherwise, Tenable Nessus discovers more usernames using other plugins and adds them to the logins file to use for the scan.
-PostgreSQL The database that you want Hydra to test.
+PostgreSQL database name The database that you want Hydra to test.
+SAP R/3 Client ID (0 - 99) The ID of the SAP R/3 client that you want Hydra to test.
+Windows accounts to test Local accounts You can set this to Local accounts, Domain Accounts, or Either .
+Interpret passwords as NTLM hashes Disabled lf enabled, Hydra interprets passwords as NTLM hashes.